miyako/onnx-genai/README.md

 The `fp32` format is accurate but consumes `4` bytes per weight and pretty slow on a CPU.
 It is generally not suitable for production.
 You should only use it as a reference.

 The `fp16` format consumes `2` bytes per weight.
-The CPU backend may be forced to perform calculations in `float32` except on a CPU like Apple Silicon that has native 16-bit maths but not as fast as an NVIDIA GPU.
+The CPU backend may be forced to perform calculations in `float32` except on a CPU like Apple Silicon that has native 16-bit maths which is not as fast as an NVIDIA GPU.
 It is usually best to avoid this format on a CPU.

 The `int8` format takes advantage of `NEON` instructions on Apple Silicon and `AVX2` `AVX-512` `VNNI` instructions on Intel or AMD to **accelerate maths**.
 For encoders, the accuracy drop is said to be negligible ( less than `1%`). **You should always use the `int8` format on a PC or Mac with no GPU**.